nyu-dh/website/source/_news/2021-12-15-seed-grants.md

 - seed_grants
 - grad_fellows
 abstract: |
-  Applications for NYU Digital Humanities Seed Grants and the Graduate Fellowships in the 2022 cycle are now open.
+  Applications for NYU Digital Humanities Seed Grants and the Graduate Fellowships in the 2022 cycle are open until March 6, 2022.
 ---

 ## Digital Humanities Seed Grants (Faculty)